 In this article, following a previous work devoted to the Gaussian case (Valageas 2009b), we revisit the derivations of the halo mass function and of the bias for primordial non-Gaussianity.
-Although we focus on the local type (\ref{fNLdef}), our approach also applies to any non-Gaussian model where Bardeen's potential can be written as the sum of linear and quadratic terms over an auxiliary Gaussian field, that is, where $\fNL$ becomes a convolution kernel (it also extends to cases that contain higher order terms and multiple Gaussian fields).
+Although we focus on the local type (\ref{fNLdef}), our approach also applies to any non-Gaussian model where Bardeen's potential can be written as the sum of linear and quadratic terms over an auxiliary Gaussian field, that is, where $\fNL$ becomes a convolution kernel.
+(It also extends to cases that contain higher order terms and multiple Gaussian fields.)

 After introducing our notations and the quantities needed for our calculations in section~\ref{initial-conditions}, we consider the halo mass function in section~\ref{Mass-function-halos}.
-Here, our aim is to argue that the exponential cutoff of the large-mass tail can be obtained exactly from a saddle-point approach.
-This is equivalent to the saddle-point computation of Matarrese et al. (2000), that is often used to model the non-Gaussian halo mass function.
-However, using a different treatment, we simultaneously derive the linear density profile of this saddle-point, which allows us to check that the latter is almost insensitive to primordial non-Gaussianity, so that shell-crossing is not amplified and exact results can be obtained provided one uses the correct linear density threshold, rather than the usual one.
-We also propose a simple recipe to match the dependence on $\fNL$ of the large-mass tail while keeping the mass function normalized to unity.
+Here, our aim is to argue that the exponential cutoff of the high-mass tail can be obtained exactly from a saddle-point approach.
+This is equivalent to the saddle-point computation of Matarrese et al. (2000), which is often used to model the non-Gaussian halo mass function.
+However, with a different treatment, we simultaneously derive the linear density profile of this saddle point, which allows us to check that the latter is almost insensitive to primordial non-Gaussianity, so that shell crossing is not amplified and exact results can be obtained provided one uses the correct linear density threshold, rather than the usual one.
+We also propose a simple recipe to match the dependence on $\fNL$ of the high-mass tail while keeping the mass function normalized to unity.
 Then, in section~\ref{Bias-of-halos} we consider the two-point correlation of dark matter halos in real space, following the spirit of Kaiser (1984).
 Next, taking a Fourier transform we obtain the halo bias in Fourier space.
 Here, our aim is to show that one does not need to introduce free parameters to match the results of numerical simulations.
 Moreover, the nonlinear real-space expression is of interest by itself and it also allows one to check whether the ``linearized'' bias is valid on the range of interest.
 Finally, we conclude in section~\ref{Conclusion}.